dugganbt/FigureOneLab_BTD/README.md

 To paraphrase: _we want to evaluate the potential use of Trastuzumab and Bevacizumab for additional cancer treatments beyond their approved regimens using publicly available scRNA-seq data from cell lines._

 ### _Subcomponent 1._ Methodology used: How is scRNA-seq data used to assess cancer therapy?
 Advantages and limitations?
+Single-cell RNA sequencing (scRNA-seq) probes gene expression on the level of individual cells, allowing us to obtain a snapshot of the dynamic operations of a cell within the context of it's tissue.
+This data can be leveraged to study responses to therapeutics across experimental designs, or patient populations, and provide high-resolution mechanistic insight [1].

 ### _Subcomponent 2._ Model used: What aspects of the diseases do the cell lines recapitulate, and what limitations do they bring?
 What further studies would need to support this data?